jquery/jquery/README.md

 If you're getting merge conflicts when merging, instead of editing the conflicted files manually, you can use the feature `git mergetool`.
 Even though the default tool `xxdiff` looks awful/old, it's rather useful.

-Following are some commands that can be used there:
+The following are some commands that can be used there:

 * `Ctrl + Alt + M` - automerge as much as possible
 * `b` - jump to next merge conflict